Faithfully recreate a professional cinematic experience at home with the Sony VPL-VW570ES, which is available for £7,725 (buy at Amazon).

-Using a long-lasting mercury lamp, the VPL-VW570ES provides up to 6,000 hours (low mode) of viewing time per bulb.
+Using a long-lasting mercury lamp, the Sony VPL-VW570ES provides up to 6,000 hours (low mode) of viewing time per bulb.
 This significantly reduces maintenance and running costs.

 The days of having to manually tweak a projector for the best picture quality when changing before formats are, thankfully, over.
 The onboard Picture Position Memory allows you to save up 5 presets and recall easily them.

 The VPL-VW570ES is designed to seamlessly slot into any home cinema set-up, allowing for a painless upgrade in any way possible.
 And while investing in a Sony VPL-VW570ES may require some thought, it’s easily one of the best 4K projectors currently available.
 10/10

 - Picture Position Memory